 |LOCATION: Redmond||ADOPTION FEE: $3,000||Online Adoption Application|

 Jill is a lovely mare that came to SAFE through our Mayday rescue of 40 wild horses.
 Since her rescue in December of 2019, she has been gentled, halter started, wormed, trimmed, and vaccinated with boosters.
-Jill spends her days with a group of other young mares at SAFE so she is well socialized and gets on great with other horses.
-Through our horsemanship program, Jill is well on her way to becoming a great little riding horse!
+Jill spends her days with a group of other young mares at SAFE so she is well socialized and gets along great with other horses.
+Through our horsemanship program, Jill is has become a great little riding horse!
 She’s going well under saddle, and although she’s shorter in stature, she is a tough little gal who is fun to ride.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.